alpha-convert/waffle-house/paper/reviews/rebuttal_oopsla26.md

 contribution in itself; we view this as future work outside the scope of this paper.

-As for compilation time of emitted generator code, we do not believe this is an issue for two reasons.
+As for the compilation time of emitted generator code, we do not believe this is an issue for two reasons.
 First, our metaprogrammed generators compile extremely
 quickly: a average of 33ms for Bool List up to 54ms for STLC, plus or minus 5ms for each (a full table can be found at the bottom of our response).
 Amortized across testing multiple properties (which usually take seconds each), this is negligible.
 Second, generators change infrequently compared to code being tested, and the generator only needs to be recompiled when it changes.
-Indeed, we anticipate that a production-ready instantiation of Allegro could let programmers cache generator code to disk, to avoid compilation at testing-time altogether.
+We anticipate that a production-ready instantiation of Allegro could let programmers cache generator code to disk, avoiding compilation at testing-time altogether.

 > Q3) What would it take to implement type-derived generators in Scala?
 Why did you decide not to implement it?

 We see no fundamental barrier to implementing type-derived staged generators in Scala.
-Indeed, the scalacheck-derived project already uses Scala's reflection features to type-derive standard (unstaged) ScalaCheck generators.
+Indeed, the ScalaCheck-derived project already uses Scala's reflection features to type-derive standard (unstaged) ScalaCheck generators.
 Adapting this approach to emit ScAllegro would require engineering effort, but we anticipate no obstacles beyond that.
 We chose to implement our type-derived generators in